D3dde/D3ddeland/README.md

 For these dotfiles, I used Pywal16, but with a little effort (and patience), it can be easily swapped with Wallust and Hellwal.
 I used Pywal16 because it works well for my system, but in the future, I might consider swapping it out.

+⚠ Temporarily use your favorite GTK theme ⚠

 ## screenshots

 ![ops...](screenshots/img1.png)